jpiechowka/xtea-file-encryptor/README.md

-# XTEAFileEncryptor
+# XTEA File Encryptor
-Simple encryption program using XTEA cipher to encrypt or decrypt files, written in C++
+Simple encryption program using XTEA cipher to encrypt and decrypt files.
+Written in C++

+#Download
+You can download latest release from [Releases Page] (https://github.com/piechowka/XTEAFileEncryptor/releases)

+#Usage
+**[XTEA.exe] [file] [-e/-d]**

+[XTEA.exe] is path to the XTEA File Encryptor executable

+[file] is path to file to be encrypted/decrypted

+[-e/-d] is used to specify if you want to perform encryption or decryption

+**You can display application help message by using XTEA.exe -h**

+### Sample usage:

+[*XTEA.exe photo.jpg -e*] will encrypt photo.jpg

+[*XTEA.exe document.txt -d*] will decrypt decument.txt

+#XTEA Algorhitm
+You can get information and source code of the XTEA cipher on [Wikipedia] (https://en.wikipedia.org/wiki/XTEA)